lumi-a/masters-thesis/thesis.typ

 .#..............................
 ")
   context [
     #figure(draw-clustering.draw-hierarchical-clustering(points, opt-hierarchical, page.width * 0.4, true) + h(1fr) + draw-clustering.draw-hierarchical-clustering(points, opt-optimal, page.width * 0.4, false), caption: [Left: An optimal hierarchical clustering on $6$ points for the $k$-median objective.\ Right: For each $k=1,...,6$, an optimal $k$-median clustering on the same $6$ points.
-These clusterings do not have a nested structure.
-Only the clustering for $k=2$ differs from the hierarchical clustering on the left.s
+These six clusterings do not have a nested structure.\
+      The two clusterings only differ at level $k=2$.
     ])<example-hierarchical-clustering>
   ]
 }